chrisluey/personal-website-2024/README.md

 1. Start the development server: `npm run dev`
 2. Open your browser and visit `http://localhost:3000` to view the website.
+3. The website is also hosted on 'http://chrisluey.vercel.app/

 ## Dependencies